trippsc2/OpenTracker/README.md

 Some notes about Autotracking:

+- Please note the rules for competitions regarding autotracking.
+I will do my best to provide options to disable forbidden functionality, when reported.
-- Most inventory items are autotracked.
+- All inventory items are autotracked.
-- Small keys are not autotracked.
+- Small keys are autotracked for ROMs that support it.
+  - Berserker's Multiworld 3.2.0 or higher.
+  - alttpr.com 31.0.7 or higher will support this.
-- Big keys are autotracked.
+- Big Keys are autotracked in all versions.
-- The dungeon prize type is not autotracked, but whether or not the dungeon prize has been acquired is autotracked.
+- The dungeon prize type is not autotracked, but whether or not the dungeon prize has been acquired from the dungeon is autotracked.
 - All non-dungeon item locations are autotracked.
-- Dungeon item locations (including Hyrule Castle, Agahnim's Tower, and Ganon's Tower) are not autotracked.
-- Crystal requirements for GT and Ganon Vulnerability are not autotracked.
+- OpenTracker v1.5 or newer supports an option for Race Illegal Tracking.
+This enables tracking of dungeon item locations and should not be used in competitive races, unless it is allowed.
+- All mode settings (including crystal requirements, swordless, etc.) are not autotracked.
+This is to prevent providing information not available to the player in mystery seeds.
 - Entrance locations in Entrance Shuffle mode are not autotracked.
 - Take Any locations are not autotracked.